blake122096/gpm-eventvwr/README.md

 </p>
 <p>
-In the same drop down for resetting a password is an option to disable an account.
-We can simply click on this to disable a user's account and re-enable it via the same dropdown menu.
-The black down arrow in the icon shows that the account has been disabled.
-There's normally a good reason for accounts being disabled such as an employee leaving the company or a compromised account.
+Disable or re-enable a user account through the right-click menu.
+A disabled account is indicated by a black down arrow on its icon.
+Accounts are typically disabled when an employee leaves or if an account is compromised.
 </p>
 <br />